-Office of Web, New Media, and Design:
+Dean's Office- Web, New Media, and Design:

-The FASC-Office of Web, New Media & Design consists of Assistant Dean III Julie Roncinske (jstrasse@camden.rutgers.edu and x2953), Web Designer Katherine Blair (kate.mcsweeney@rutgers.edu and x6951), and student interns.
+The FASC-Dean's Office- Web, New Media & Design consists of Assistant Dean III Julie Roncinske (jstrasse@camden.rutgers.edu and x2953), Web Designer Katherine Blair (kate.mcsweeney@rutgers.edu and x6951), and student interns.
 This office provides leadership, coordination, and support to FASC in online communication via websites and social media, graphic design in print and web, photography, videography, on-campus event advertising, and other online resources.
 Visit http://fas.camden.rutgers.edu/web-office/ for more information and to view the Project Request Form.